limbernie/limbernie.github.io/_posts/2018-06-03-gemini-inc-v2-walkthrough.md

 ![0.747hclxg2ig](/assets/images/posts/gemini-inc-v2-walkthrough/0.747hclxg2ig.png)

 Recall the file `blacklist.txt` uncovered during fuzzing?
 It had a test for illegal characters in the `testcmd` parameter.
-Here we have, a readily available web shell that executes commands, and yet we have to bypass the test for illegal characters.
+A readily available web shell that executes commands is in front of us, and yet we've to bypass the test for illegal characters.
 What a bummer!

 ![0.y241xdjfa4g](/assets/images/posts/gemini-inc-v2-walkthrough/0.y241xdjfa4g.png)